bcrowell/election/README.md

 correlated uncertainty controlled by A).
 The width is described using half the inter-quartile range (HIQR), e.g., if the HIQR is 4%, then there's a 50% chance that the result will lie within the +-4% range.

+The real polling data are shown as the difference between the two polls (D-R).
+This may be followed by a ? or ! symbol.
+A ! means that even if every undecided voter were to go for the candidate who is currently losing, that candidate would still lose.
+A ? means that the current loser could win if they could just manage to get 2/3 of undecided votes to go for them.

 The RCL column gives the probability that the R candidate will win the election, conditioned on the hypothesis